I never knew I had a kid’s book in me.

 So I started writing Emmie.
 I did it without an outline or a clear idea of what the story would entail.
 This is weird because goes against my type A nature.
 I’m not sure how, but eventually it gelled.

 Don’t get me wrong.
 It was hard and I often struggled with plot and character development.
-But I quickly grew to love the storytelling and its catharsis.
+But I quickly grew to love long-form storytelling and its catharsis.
 It brought my 13-year-old self back to the surface.
 Not that I really wanted to see her again, but there she was.

 Like Emmie, I, too, was a shy and introverted kid who would rather communicate with a pencil and sketchbook.
 It gave me the tiny bit of approval that I desperately sought from my peers.
 It made me stand out when I couldn’t otherwise.
-It also gave me reprieve from a boring and sometimes hostile world…especially since my inner world was so much more exciting and (surprise!) things tended to go my way.
+It also gave me reprieve from a boring and sometimes hostile world…especially since my inner world was so much more exciting and (surprise!) things would go my way.

-I took every art course I could: private lessons, school classes, summer programs, and then eventually, a college major in illustration.
+Growing up, I took every art course I could: private lessons, school classes, summer programs, and then eventually, a college major in illustration.
 But the one thing that always seemed to be missing was the actual “storytelling.”
 Eventually, I realized that cartooning combined the three things I loved: art, humor, and stories.
 And that’s how I knew I wanted to become a cartoonist.

 Through cartooning, I found I had a “voice” of my own.
 And oddly enough, this solitary profession helped me build confidence and overcome my shyness.
 And now…well, just try to stop me from talking (to other people, I mean, not just to myself).